zydou/arti/README.md

 * [`SaturatingTime::saturating_add()`] – Saturating addition for this type.
 * [`SaturatingTime::saturating_sub()`] – Saturating subtraction for this type.

-This trait is sealed, meaning applications may not implement itself.
+This trait is sealed, meaning applications may not implement it themselves.
 However, this crate implements this trait for two structures:
 * [`std::time::Instant`]
 * [`std::time::SystemTime`]